THE ARK OF HIS COVENANT

 Within the Ark of the Covenant were three items:

-Which had the golden censer, and the ark of the covenant overlaid round about with gold, wherein was the golden pot that had manna, and Aaron's rod that budded, and the tables of the covenant; (Hebrews 9:4)
+which had the golden censer and the ark of the covenant overlaid on all sides with gold, in which were the golden pot that had the manna, Aaron’s rod that budded, and the tablets of the covenant; (Hebrews 9:4)

 The three items located in the Ark of the Covenant portray the character of the victorious saint, the character required for participation in the first resurrection from the dead.

 The eternal law of God.
 The two tables of stone on which were inscribed the Ten Commandments, the limited expression of the eternal law of God, were the first articles to be placed in the Ark.

 “You shall put the mercy seat on top of the ark, and in the ark you shall put the Testimony [ten commandments] that I will give you.
 (Exodus 25:21)

 The Ten Commandments were the only remaining article when the Ark was placed in Solomon’s Temple.